“The Skullcandy Vert are easy to use on the mountain, but their sound quality isn't at its peak.”

 While the $80 Skullcandy Vert won’t please audiophiles, they are easy to control even when wearing gloves.
 Not everyone will find the earbuds comfortable, but for those who do, the Vert make a great companion on the mountain.

 You’ll find plenty of wireless headphones and earbuds, and some are tough enough to survive wet conditions.
 Of these, many offer better audio performance than the Vert.
 However, you’ll be hard-pressed to find a set of wireless earbuds — whether true wireless or not — that have the Vert’s ease-of-use when using bare fingers is simply not an option.

 Want more options?
-Check out our favorite earbuds of 2019.
+Check out the best earbuds of 2020.